Fall 2021 Instruction PlanThis page was last updated on August 16th, 2021 @ 08:12 AM

 - We will continue to use all recommended prevention strategies to prevent SARS-CoV-2 transmission (e.g., get vaccinated, wear masks in public settings indoors, stay at least 6 feet away from others who do not live with you, avoid crowds, wash hands regularly).

 - We will continue to ask both students, and faculty/staff who become symptomatic to stay home and get tested following CDC recommendations and quarantine per CDC guidelines.
 We ask students and faculty/staff who test positive to stay home and isolate per CDC guidelines.
 In both cases we ask that you fill out the COVID self-report form (student form or faculty/staff form) so others can monitor their symptoms and we can appropriately clean the space.

 - We will also continue to ask symptomatic people to quarantine, and anybody who tests positive will be asked to isolate

 - We will no longer have capacity limitations for any classroom, event, meeting or facility rental usage, but masking indoors in close quarters is required.

 Maintaining a Mix of In-Person & Remote Services for Students from Campus

-Most of our employees will return to work in their offices on our campuses and be offering a mix of in-person and remote services, as per student need.
+Our employees will be offering a mix of in-person and remote services, from their offices or place of work, as per student need.